 Single Accent Vampire Nail: All nails in classic blood red, but your ring finger goes full vampire with drips, fangs, bats, whatever.
 This lets you have your dramatic moment without overwhelming your whole hand.

-The Best Colors for Vampire Nails (According to Someone Who's Mixed 300+ Custom Shades)
+The Best Colors for Vampire Nails

 Blood Red: Not just any red - we're talking deep, dark, slightly purple-toned red.
-The mistake I see most often?
-People use bright cherry red or orange-toned red and wonder why it doesn't look vampiric.
+The mistake most people make?
+Using bright cherry red or orange-toned red and wondering why it doesn't look vampiric.
 You want a red that looks almost black in certain lighting.
-My go-to shades: OPI "Malaga Wine," Essie "Bordeaux," or if you're on a budget, Beetles Gel Polish in their darkest red (honestly performs like $20 polish for $8).
+Top shades: OPI Malaga Wine, Essie Bordeaux, or Beetles Gel Polish in their darkest red (performs like expensive polish for a fraction of the cost).

 Midnight Black: This is your bread and butter base color.
-But here's the thing - not all blacks are created equal.
+But not all blacks are created equal.
 Some dry gray, some are streaky nightmares.
 You want a true opaque black that goes on smoothly in 2 coats max.
-I swear by Gelish "Black Shadow" for gel or OPI "Black Onyx" for regular polish.
+Top choices: Gelish Black Shadow for gel or OPI Black Onyx for regular polish.
 Pro tip: always use black as your base under dark reds to prevent staining your natural nails.

 Dark Purple (Vampire Royalty): Think deep eggplant or nearly-black purple.
-This color gives major vampire aristocracy vibes - like you're not just ANY vampire, you're a centuries-old vampire with a castle.
+This color gives major vampire aristocracy vibes - like you're not just any vampire, you're a centuries-old vampire with a castle.
 It's less literal than red but still screams gothic.
 Mix it with black for an ombre or use it as a base with red accents.

-How to Do Vampire Nails at Home: The Tutorial Nobody Asked For But Everyone Needs
+How to Do Vampire Nails at Home: The Tutorial

 What You Actually Need:

-- Blood red gel or regular polish (your choice from my color rant above)
+- Blood red gel or regular polish

 - Black gel or regular polish for drips